neckhair/ruby-lambda-example/README.md

 ## Setup

 You need to have [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.
+Also, for building the gems, you need to have Docker installed.

 Then you obviously also need an AWS account.
 You can create one for free.
 And the following example can also be run within the free tier.
 (Unless you run it a million times, but that's up to you.)